Health Savings Accounts may provide you with remarkable tax advantages.

 Why do higher-income households inquire about Health Savings Accounts?
 They have heard about what an HSA can potentially offer them: a pool of tax-exempt dollars for health care, a path to tax savings, even a possible source of retirement income after age 65.
 You may want to look at this option yourself.

 About 26 million Americans now have HSAs.
 You must enroll in a high-deductible health plan (HDHP) to have one, a health insurance option that is not ideal for everybody.
-In 2018, this deductible must be $1,350 or higher for individuals or $2,650 or higher for a family.
-In exchange for accepting the high deductible, you may pay relatively low premiums for the coverage.1,2
+In 2020, this deductible must be $1,400 or higher for individuals or $2,800 or higher for a family.
+In exchange for accepting the high deductible, you may pay relatively low premiums for the coverage.

 You fund an HSA with tax-free contributions.
-This year, an individual can direct as much as $3,450 into an HSA, while a family can contribute up to $6,900.
+This year, an individual can direct as much as $3,550 into an HSA, while a family can contribute up to $7,100.
 (These contribution caps are $1,000 higher if you are 55 or older in 2018.)
-Some employers will even provide a matching contribution on your behalf.1,2
+Some employers will even provide a matching contribution on your behalf.

 HSAs offer you three potential opportunities for tax savings.
 Your account contributions are tax free (that is, tax deductible), the earnings in your account grow tax free, and you can withdraw funds from your HSA, tax free, so long as they are used to pay for qualified health care expenses, such as deductibles, co-payments, and hospitalization costs.
 (HSA funds may not be used to pay health insurance premiums.)1,3

 At age 65, you can even turn to your HSA for retirement income.
-Currently, federal tax law allows an HSA owner 65 or older to withdraw HSA funds for any purpose, tax free.
-Yes, any purpose.
-You can use the money to pad your retirement income; you can use it to pay Medicare premiums or long-term care insurance premiums.
+Current federal tax law allow an HSA owner 65 and older to withdraw HSA funds for any purpose, penalty free.
+You can use the an HSA to pay Medicare premiums (other than premiums for a Medicare supplemental policy, such as Medigap) or extended-care insurance premiums.
 No Required Minimum Distributions (RMDs) are ever required of HSA owners.
-(Prior to age 65, an HSA withdrawal not used for qualified medical expenses is assessed a 20% I.R.S. penalty.)3
+Keep in mind, however, if you take a distribution that is not used for a qualified medical expense, the money may be taxable and a penalty could apply, depending on your age.1

 Why is an HSA less attractive for some people?
 Well, the first thing to mention is the related high-deductible health plan.
 When you enroll in one of these plans, you agree to pay all (or nearly all) of the cost of medicines, hospital stays, and doctor and dentist visits out of your pocket until that high insurance deductible is reached.1